bclinkinbeard/Georgia/report.md

 when details about the "growth model" emerge reactions often range from general confusion to
 frustration: __Why does something so simple have to be made so complicated?__

-In reality, student academic growth is a little more complicated than most people think but much less complicated than much of what's written about it would lead one to believe.
+In reality, student academic growth is a little more complicated than most people think but much less complicated than what's written about it would lead one to believe.
 A simple 5th grade story problem helps to illustrate this point.

 ## A Tale of Two High Jumpers